 Claimant here, having been displaced from his previous position by a senior employe "posted" on the position of Store Attendant for a period of six days in accordance with the Rule permitting such action.
-After this act, Claimant exercised his seniority under Rule 3-C-1-(a) and was assigned to the position of Store Attendant.
-The record indicates that for a period of some 2 hours Claimant performed the duties of the position, at which time his ability to perform, and the speed and accuracy with which said performance was accomplished, was questioned; and that thereafter a test was given Claimant.
-The nature of this test was to request Claimant to select certain items requested.
-He was graded on the accuracy of his selection and the speed with which they were returned.
-It was the removal of the Claimant, on the alleged ground that he was not qualified to fill the position of Store Attendant, that forms the basis of this claim.
+After this act, the position of Store Attendant.
+The record indicates that for a period of some 2 hours Claimant performed the duties of the position, at which time formance was accomplished, was questioned; and that thereafter a test was certain items requested.
+He was graded on the accuracy of his selection and on the alleged ground that he was not qualified to fill the position of Store Attendant, that forms the basis of this claim.